LiorKogan/V1/README.md

 * ***fires at***: {(_Dragon_, _Dragon_)} - _time_: _datetime_; no loops allowed
 * ***freezes***: {(_Dragon_, _Dragon_)} - _tf_: _datetimeframe_; no loops allowed

-  tf is set only after the freeze has ended. tf.since and tf.till are never _null_.
+  tf is set only after the freeze has ended. tf.since and tf.till are _non-nullable_.

 * ***offspring of***: {(_Person_, _Person_)}; no loops allowed
 * ***member of***: {(_Person_, _Guild_)} - _df_: _dateframe_